zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/query-cache/ef6-query-cache.md

 ## Real Life Scenarios

  - Caching read-only data like application configuration.
- - Caching data that can only be modified via an importation like states & countries and make all cache entries related expired once the importation is completed (Tag Expiration).
+ - Caching data that can only be modified via an import like states & countries and make all related cache entries expire once the import is completed (Tag Expiration).
  - Caching data that are frequently accessed but rarely modified like comments and expire the tag when a new comment is added or after one hour without any access (Tag Expiration & Sliding Expiration).
  - Caching statistics that don't require to be live like client count and expire them every hour (Absolute Expiration).

 ## Behind the code

-When **FromCache** is invoked, The QueryCacheManager returns the result if a cache entry exists for the cache key.
-If no cache entry exists, the query is materialized then cached in the memory using the cache key before being returned.
+When **FromCache** is invoked, the QueryCacheManager returns the result if a cache entry exists for the cache key.
+If no cache entry exists, the query is materialized then cached in memory using the cache key before being returned.
 If a cache tag is specified, the cache key is also stored in a concurrent dictionary for all tags.

  - **The Cache:** The memory cache is used by default.

- - **The Cache Key:** The cache key is created by combining a cache prefix, all cache tags and the query expression.
+ - **The Cache Key:** The cache key is created by combining a cache prefix, all cache tags, and the query expression.

  - **The Query Materialized:** The query is materialized by either using "ToList()" method or "Execute()" method for query deferred.

 ## Conclusion

-As we have seen, EF+ Query Cache follows a good architecture principle:
+As we have seen, EF+ Query Cache follows a good architectural principle:

- - **Flexible:** Tag & Cache Options make it possible to use Query Cache in a various number of scenarios.
+ - **Flexible:** Tag & Cache Options make it possible to use Query Cache in a variety of scenarios.
  - **Extensible:** If there is something missing, the library creates your own extension method or your own cache to overcome the problem.
  - **Maintainable:** The easy to use API, documentation and available source code allows new developers to quickly understand this feature.
- - **Scalable:** Caching gets only better as the number of user/traffic grows by drastically reducing database round trip.
+ - **Scalable:** Caching gets only better as the number of users/traffic grows by drastically reducing database round trips.

 Need help getting started? [info@zzzprojects.com](mailto:info@zzzprojects.com)